Buyer’s guide to digital cameras

 I’ve chosen my digital camera: what do I do next?

 At Crowdstorm we find all the best online deals and put them together for you to compare.
-We’ll list the best one, but underneath you’ll find another link to show you all the deals we could find for any particular model – so you can choose the retailer you trust most if cost isn’t your only issue.
+We’ll list the best one, but underneath you’ll find another link to show you all the deals we could find for that model – so you can choose the retailer you trust most if cost isn’t your only issue.

 And remember – Crowdstorm isn’t a retailer, we’re just here to help you find the best special offers.
 When you click away from here you’ll be taken directly to the official website of the retailer of your choice to finish the transaction.